 The Oldest Command in the Books

-It’s easy to compare the Old and New Testaments and think of missionary activity – the outward focused spread of faith in the God of the universe – as something new and unprecedented until Jesus’ time.
+It’s easy to compare the Old and New Testaments and think of missionary activity – the outward-focused spreading of faith in the God of the universe – as something new and unprecedented until Jesus’ time.
 After all, there is little evidence that Israelites traveled very far outside the Promised Land except as prisoners of war.
 However, a closer look at the Hebrew Bible shows that God had threaded mission as a constant theme throughout his word, and even into the very fabric of Creation.

 Let’s look at the very beginning, Genesis chapter 1.
 Here we see darkness, chaos, and nothingness.
 Enter the Holy Spirit, hovering over the waters.
 At a command – “Let there be light” – light shines in the darkness, and from there God brings order out of the chaos and existence out of the nothingness.
 Finally, on the sixth day he creates a man and a woman in his own image, and gives them a command: “Be fruitful and multiply and fill the earth and subdue it, and have dominion over the fish of the sea and over the birds of the heavens and over every living thing that moves on the earth.”